0x47root/Hacking-Notes/Cyber.md

 - Background: `Ctrl + Z`
 - `stty raw -echo; fg`
 - Note that if the shell dies, any input in your own terminal will not be visible.
 To fix this, type `reset` and press enter.
+- Other way to upgrade a shell is to generate an SSH keypair with `ssh-keygen` and leave the public SSH key in ~/.ssh/authorized_keys and use the private key to login via SSH: `ssh -i id_rsa username@10.0.0.1`

 #### Test command execution
 - start tcpdump listener for ICMP: `sudo tcpdump ip proto \\icmp -i tun0`